-The Nominating Committee reviews these Guidelines annually in connection with the self-evaluations described above, as well as developments in law, listing standards and governance best practices, and recommends any appropriate changes to the Board for its consideration.
+The Nominating Committee reviews these Guidelines annually on the basis of the self-evaluations described above, as well as on developments in law, listing standards and governance best practices, and recommends any appropriate changes to the Board for its consideration.

-10. STOCKHOLDER ENGAGEMENT
+9. STOCKHOLDER ENGAGEMENT